DataBiosphere/data-explorer-indexers/bigquery/deploy/README.md

   dataset
-  [Following the principle of least privilege](https://cloud.google.com/kubernetes-engine/docs/tutorials/authenticating-to-cloud-platform#why_use_service_accounts), we recommend using a service account with only the necessary permissions, rather than the default Compute Engine service account.
+  [Following the principle of least privilege](https://cloud.google.com/kubernetes-engine/docs/tutorials/authenticating-to-cloud-platform#why_use_service_accounts), we recommend using a service account with only the necessary permissions, rather than the default Compute Engine service account (which has the Editor role).
     * Create a project for deploying Data Explorer.
 We recommend creating a project because all project Editors/Owners will indirectly have access to the BigQuery tables.
 (Project Editors/Owners by default have